untari/simple-node-firebase/README.md

 # simple-node-firebase

-### This project created using node express.js and firebase function.
+### This project created using ejs, express.js and firebase function.
 The website creates an HTTPS function and then that replies to HTTPS requests with a BONG for each hour of the day, just like a clock.

 ## To set up in your local machine:
 * Clone this repository